Cameroon, Republic of

 - Public low-cost housing agencies.

-- All types of de jure or de facto associations, mutual societies, clubs and private clubs;
+- All types of de jure or de facto associations, mutual societies, clubs, and private clubs.

-- Social welfare and social security organizations;
+- Social welfare and social security organisations.

 - Public and denominational educational and health establishments.